takoikatakotako/en.swiswiswift.com/content/post/2020-03-01/index.md

 +++
-title =  "SwiftUIでListの要素を削除した入り増やしたりする"
-url = "2020-03-01"
-date = "2020-03-01"
+title =  "Delete and add contents of List with SwiftUI" url = "2020-03-01" date = "2020-03-01"
-description = "SwiftUIでListの要素を削除した入り増やしたりする"
-tags = [
+description = "Delete and add contents of List with SwiftUI" tags = [
     "Swift"
 ]